 The Lieutenant GovernorThe Lieutenant Governor of Texas is currently Dan Patrick.
 The Lieutenant Governor presides over the Senate and is elected statewide separately from the Governor to a four-year term.
 While the Lieutenant Governor is not a voting member of the Senate, many believe the position to be the most powerful elected official in Texas due to his or her constitutional powers to control Senate committee membership and determine which proposed legislation will be considered and ultimately sent to the Governor.

-The Speaker of the HouseThe Speaker of the Texas House is currently Joe Straus.
+The Speaker of the HouseThe Speaker of the Texas House is currently Dennis Bonnen.
 The Speaker, who is one of the 150 members of the House of Representatives, presides over the House Chamber.
 He or she is elected to serve as Speaker by fellow members of the House.
 The Speaker of the House has significant control over the chamber, as he or she creates standing committees and appoints their memberships and determines whether certain bills should advance in the legislative process.
-Speaker Straus is retiring from office in December 2018.
+Bonnen was elected Speaker of the House in January 2019.

 The TEA CommissionerMike Morath was appointed Texas Commissioner of Education by Gov. Greg Abbott in December 2015, took office in January 2016 and was unanimously confirmed by the Texas Senate (85th Legislature) in March 2017.
 As Commissioner, he heads the Texas Education Agency, which oversees pre-kindergarten through high school education for more than five million students enrolled in both traditional public schools and charter schools.